What are cacao balls?

 Anyway we made these cute little truffle like balls and they were delicious.
 You could almost smell and taste the goodness oozing out of them.

-So now, I try whenever possible to keep a stash in the fridge or freezer for when I have a sweet moment and need a healthy fix.
+So now, I try whenever possible to keep a stash of Cacao Balls in the fridge or freezer for when I have a sweet moment and need a healthy fix.

 If you’d like to try them, and you can’t pop round here for a cup of tea, here’s the recipe.
 It’s easy peasy.